AndyMacDonald/YearlyProblem/README.md

 **Performance:** I originally worried the solution would be slow and that I would need to spend quite a bit of time optimizing.
 I wanted the page to be instantly reactive to typing.
 To my surprise, the first implementation was fast enough.
 Beyond deduplicating the set of permutations in step (1) above, no optimizations were made.

 **Formatting the solutions:** My original plan was to use MathML to format the solutions.
 MathML is not supported in all browsers, but works in [Firefox and Safari](https://caniuse.com/#search=mathml).
 I could not get it to work in Elm -- Elm generated the correct DOM, as I could verify using Firefox's inspector, but it was not rendered correctly.
 So ultimately I just generated HTML to superscript the exponents.

+## Update

+This app was originally written in Elm 0.18.
+In January 2019 it was upgraded to Elm 0.19 to take advantage of Elm's new optimization features.
+The recompile cut the size of the javascript file from 450K to 210K.
+Zipping the JS dropped the size to 41K, much easier to load.